awsdocs/aws-cdk-guide/v2/constructs.md

 ### Writing your own constructs<a name="constructs_author"></a>

 In addition to using existing constructs, you can also write your own constructs and let anyone use them in their apps\.
 All constructs are equal in the AWS CDK\.
-Constructs from the AWS Construct Library are treated the same as a contstruct from a third\-party library published via NPM, Maven, or PyPI\.
+Constructs from the AWS Construct Library are treated the same as a construct from a third\-party library published via NPM, Maven, or PyPI\.
 Constructs published to your company's internal package repository are also treated in the same way\.

 To declare a new construct, create a class that extends the [Construct](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html) base class, in the `constructs` package, then follow the pattern for initializer arguments\.